 Join us for the CSTA Annual Meeting of members presided over by the 2017-2019 president Jill Grace.
 Learn about how CSTA has taken a leadership role in all aspects of the implementation of CA-NGSS at the state level.

 Dr. Berebichez’ is currently the Chief Data Scientist at Metis in NY.
 At Metis she leads the creation and growth of exceptional data science training opportunities.
 Her responsibilities include ensuring the excellence of Metis’ data science bootcamps, corporate training, professional development as well as online programs.
+Dr. Berebichez is also the co-host of Discovery Channel's Outrageous Acts of Science TV show (2012-present).
 She is an active contributor to the national data science ecosystem through frequent public speaking and presentations on panels at data science conferences.
 Debbie grew up in a conservative community in Mexico City that discouraged girls from pursuing a career in science, technology or engineering.
 From an early age she showed a deep interest in astronomy, which led to her love of physics.
 While this interest was endearing in elementary school, by the time she reached high school, it was viewed as inappropriate.
 She was told that if she were too smart, she would never be liked and that it would be better for her to pursue a feminine career.
 But she wanted to understand how the world works, so she defied her parents and friends and studied physics becoming the first Mexican woman to graduate with a PhD in physics from Stanford .
 In this presentation, she shares the ups and downs of her path, which led her to becoming a physicist, a TV host of science programs and a mentor to young women who want to become scientists, and shows how all of us all can remove barriers and help young people do science today.

 View our twitter feed

 Interested in becoming a sponsor?
 Visit our Sponsor Opportunities page.